Planning a day trip to Santa Barbara, CA? Can Santa Barbara be a day trip? See how to spend an easygoing day in Santa Barbara.

 This coastal city will welcome you with cooler ocean breezes and gorgeous scenic views of the Santa Ynez Mountains.

-We suggest you start the drive early for a day trip to Santa Barbara to make it there in time for some brunch.
-That is if you don’t make any stops along the way, which I know is hard not to do, especially if you take the Pacific Coast Highway.
+We suggest starting the drive early for a day trip to Santa Barbara to make it there for brunch.
+That is if you don’t make any stops along the way, which we know is hard not to do, especially if you take the Pacific Coast Highway.

 A Day Trip to Santa Barbara, CA